jisonZ/Wikihouse-Project-Pavilion-At-School/README.md

 _Pavilion.skp: Sketchup 3D Model of the complete design including cladding, fitout and services

+The project was accomplished by Jason Zhang and Frank Duan from Beijing No.4 High School International Campus, under the direction of YuMing Bai from dotMake Co.

 # Terms of use

 By downloading these files or information you agree to the following terms and conditions.